Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Introduction

 Despite decades of research on the cable routing problem, most studies have focused primarily on the connection relationships between equipment, such as substations or generators.
 They simplify the consideration of specific cable routes by calculating cable lengths based solely on Euclidean distances between geographic coordinates.
 Such simplification is typical in less congested environments, as seen in offshore wind farms \cite{cazzaro2020heuristic, cazzaro2023combined, ulku2020optimization, wu2020design, 10970066} and old town districts \cite{bosisio2020optimal}, greatly easing problem solving.
 However, such simplification is not reasonable in cities, since cables are only allowed to be laid under roads.
 Several studies further take the geographic information system (GIS) into consideration when optimizing the cable routes \cite{bosisio2018gis, bosisio2021gis, wang2024practical, li2019milp}.
 The inclusion of road information significantly complicates the problem, making it challenging to address directly with exact planning methods.
 As a result, dividing the original problem into multiple stages for sequential optimization paired with heuristic approaches has become a common practice \cite{wang2024practical, deveci2019electrical}.
 Instead of connecting substations directly by a straight cable, the path planning is generally seen as an inner-layer sub-problem or a second-phase sub-problem, where some classical path planning algorithms are applicable, such as the Dijkstra’s algorithm \cite{li2021substation}.
-A broader set of exact methods, classical heuristics, and artificial intelligence techniques has also been explored, including Benders decomposition \cite{9531373}, genetic algorithms \cite{skok2002genetic, gottlicher2022genetic}, ant colony optimization \cite{liu2016route}, neighborhood search (NS) \cite{cazzaro2020heuristic}, reinforcement learning \cite{10694705}, and imitation learning \cite{10388462}.
-Beyond these, learning-assisted intelligent algorithms have shown substantial promise in related path-planning problems \cite{wang2025knowledge, liu2024machine, 9858094}.
+A broader set of exact methods, classical heuristics, and artificial intelligence techniques has also been explored, including Benders decomposition \cite{9531373}, genetic algorithms \cite{skok2002genetic, gottlicher2022genetic}, ant colony optimization \cite{liu2016route}, neighborhood search \cite{cazzaro2020heuristic}, reinforcement learning \cite{10694705}, and imitation learning \cite{10388462}.
+Furthermore, to address the limited adaptivity in operator selection and parameter configuration of metaheuristic algorithms, recent investigations into learning-assisted neighborhood search have emerged and demonstrated considerable promise in solving COPs \cite{wang2025knowledge, liu2024machine, 9858094}.